Outbound Exchange: Step-by-Step Process

 - 500 - 1000 word statement of intent answering the questions below;

-- Why is the exchange program the program for you?
-How will the experience benefit you academically and professionally?
+- Why is the Student Exchange Program the program for you?
+What would you like to accomplish academically and professionally, participating in the exchange program?

-- Describe your experience in handling challenging or uncertain situations and how you overcame the obstacles.
+- Describe your experience in handling challenging or uncertain situations independently and how you overcame the obstacles.

 - Describe your experience in any other study abroad programs (When, where, how long, focus, etc.).
 If you have not studied abroad previously, how will you prepare for your first study abroad program?